srisri-t/CucumberBDD-Framework-2022/README.md

-# web_framework
+# Cucumber BDD framework with POM pattern

 1. Reports can be Seen in target/test-output
-2. Please update Excel file with required scenarios to generate feature files
-3. If you dont want to regenerate feature files comment the lines from 178 to 183 in pom.xml
+2. Check with gitignore if anything need to add or remove before push the code to repository.